benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### from anonymous marketing to personal intrusion (i.e. marketer doesn't care about the individual per-se, whereas with employers, that's all they care about).
+before it was anonymous, now its personal.

 <br/>
 <br/>

 #### Coincidence and Correlation over Causation
+what is the difference? why is it bad?

 An advantage of having knowledge about causal relationships rather than about statistical associations is that the former enables prediction of the effects of actions that perturb the observed system,” assert Joris M. Mooij, Analysis of big data produces correlates, uncovers trends, calculates probabilities and finds weak bonds between data points, amongst other things.
 What it does not provide however, is causality.
 Good programmers publish open source software and watch manga cartoons but is there causality anywhere in this conclusion? distinguishing cause and effect.